BrewInteractive/nestjs-plugin-module/docs/plugin-development.md

 ```

 ## Creating Plugins

+> [!NOTE]
+> When developing a plugin, the `index.ts` file added to the root directory is read to instantiate the added class.
+Within this plugin, you can leave multiple functionalities by adding multiple classes or performing multiple operations associated with the same class.

 The manipulation of the `getHello` and `getHelloWord` methods within the `PluginExampleService` defined in `PluginExampleModule` is exemplified.